 - No prior connection to DNV required

-A contact person from DNV will be appointed for all PhD candidates.
 After the stay abroad, stipend recipients must submit a report describing what was done, the academic benefits of having been abroad, social and other aspects of the stay, and any experiences that might be of interest to other students.
-The reports will be made available on-line.
+The reports will be sent to DNV and made available on-line.

 Both Master and PhD students should submit the application electronically and send any enclosures to: